MuffinManKen/AutoBar/Readme.txt

  - Toybox (Favourite and All)

 Changes:
+v7.0.3.04:
+ - Reviewed Class Bars: Death Knight, Demon Hunter
+ - ER button is a normal spell button, rather than a macro

 v7.0.3.03:
  - Moved Advanced/Debug settings to the bottom of the dialog
  - Fixed "SecureCmdOptionParse" bug